Hidorikun/Faculty/Functional and Logic Programming/L1/README.md

 a) Determine the least common multiple of the numerical values of a nonlinear list.
 b) Write a function to test if a linear list of numbers has a "mountain" aspect (a list has a "mountain" aspect if the items increase to a certain point and then decreases.
  Eg. (10 18 29 17 11 10).
-The list must have at least 3 atoms to fullfil this criteria.
+The list must have at least 3 atoms to fulfil this criteria.
 c) Remove all occurrences of a maximum numerical element from a nonlinear list.
 d) Write a function which returns the product of numerical even atoms from a list, to any level.